 Look your resume over from a distance.
 There should be a good mix of white space and text.
 Don’t cram too much information into the resume.
 It will make the page look cluttered and hard to read.

 Types of Careers

 When you are looking for a position in the hospitality field, it is best to tailor your resume to the specific type of job you are seeking.
-One of the main attributes that managers are looking for when hiring in the hospitality field is the ability to work with people.
+One of the main attributes that managers are looking for when hiring in the hospitality field is working with people.

-The hospitality industry is also about customer service, every hospitality position requires that you get along well with customers and that you have a bright and cheery personality.
+The hospitality industry is also about customer service; every hospitality position requires that you get along well with customers and have a bright and cheery personality.
 This always helps when working with the public.
-Other attributes that you need include: being able to multi-task, good problem solving skills, and the ability to think and work independently.
-When creating your hospitality resume, include examples that show you have these attributes.
-The hospitality industry is fast-paced and your ability to manage time, be well-organized, and demonstrate flexibility should be showcased on your resume.

 Don’t get frustrated with your job search.
-To get the best results, you may want to retain our resume writing and cover letter development service.
-Check out our hospitality resume sample.
+You may want to retain our resume writing and cover letter development service to get the best results.